-Long story short – wagyucookbook.com is a concept initiated by Robyn Kars and Deja Nienaber, two sisters from plains of African.
+Long story short – WagyuCookBook.com is a concept initiated by Robyn Kars and Deja Nienaber, two sisters from the plains of Africa.

 They have been tried and tested in every aspect of Wagyu and through their trials and tribulations decided to create a one-stop site for everything there is to know about Wagyu, Wagyu products & the endless possibilities thereof.

 WagyuCookBook.com helps the consumer to unpack the Wagyu carcass piece by piece, to ultimately find the Wagyu bite for their appetite.
 There are bountiful different cuts, each with a different taste, tenderness, and price.
 With WagyuCookBook.com consumers can specify their preferences and find the perfect recipe for their palette and pocket.